diego-briones/diego-briones.github.io/_pages/about.md

      Student loan forgiveness has featured prominently in the political debate around policy responses to address rising debt burdens, yet there is strikingly little evidence of its electoral implications.
-We study the consequences of the 2022 broad-based debt relief program implemented by the Biden administration less than a month before the Novem ber midterm elections.
+We study the consequences of the 2022 broad-based debt relief program implemented by the Biden administration less than a month before the November midterm elections.
 Using geographic information on over 25 million applications for cancellation benefits, we document the program’s influence on congressional races.
  Counties where a higher share of the voting-age population submitted applications had higher vote shares for Democratic party candidates.
 Program exposure does not